Qvdpost/GameOfCards/Lab/README.md

 ```
 This should print 5 different playing cards in no particular order.
 If they are, first rerun the script a couple of times.
 Drawing a straight flush from a shuffled deck multiple times in a row is astronomically low.
 If you get dealt the same 5 cards multiple times, retrace and fix your mistake!

+{% next "Continue: Printing lists" %}

+## Printing a list of objects

 Naturally you would expect printing the deck would be much the same, but there's a small caveat.
 Try printing the deck.cards list.
 See how we end up with those memory locations again?
 What happens is, when printing a list the redeclared `__str__` method isn't called, instead the `__repr__` method is called.
 But before you go rewriting that method, let me first tell you that you shouldn't actually be printing lists like that in the first place.
 When printing a list, you should be unpacking each element and print them individually.
 Much like printing arrays in C, printing a list in Python is done iteratively.
 Add the following to the bottom of the if __name__ == "__main__" statement in cardgame.py:
 ```python